flavieq88/fullstack_course/README.md

 ![image](https://github.com/user-attachments/assets/9031ebd5-7069-4d59-a13b-74659d122c8a)

-I received a grade of 5 (highest grade) and 7 ECTS credits.
+I received a grade of 5 (highest grade) and can obtain 7 ECTS credits.